Skip to main content

 Quick Start Steps

-Here's a complete example getting weather data for Wellington:
+Here's a complete example getting 3-hourly point forecast wave height data for a specific coordinate:

 {